 It also contains many nutrients, including omega-3 and protein.

 Dried fruits are rich in nutrients and calories, with one-quarter cup of dried cranberries containing around 130 calories.

 Many people prefer dried pineapple, cherries, or apples.
-Dried fruit is widely available, or a person can dry fresh fruit at home.
+Dried fruit is widely available online, or a person can dry fresh fruit at home.